This Incident Response Plan exists to ensure that we consistently handle information security events in an effective and efficient manner.

 Reporting Scams to Authorities #

-You can report scams, phishing attempts, and other cyber incidents to:
+If level of risk is high, we may report scams, phishing attempts, and other cyber incidents to:

 - The FBI’s Internet Crime Complaint Center